rogeriotaques/vue-start-kit/readme.md

 $ yarn build  # or npm run build
 ```

-This will create the `dist/` directory with all the transpiled files from your app, ready to be deployed to your servers. 🚀
+This will create the `dist/` directory with all the compiled files from your app, ready to be deployed to your servers. 🚀

 ## Contributing